Tax Preparation Checklist

 Checklist for Tax Preparation: List of required documents for Tax Filing

-Here are the list of required documents you’ll need before filing for taxes.
+Before you prepare your tax return you should have a tax preparation checklist to help you get organized.
+Here is the list of required documents you’ll need before filing for taxes.

 - Social Security number (including your spouse and dependents, if applicable) or Tax Identification Number.